You want french fries but feel guilty about eating all of those potatoes? Try POLENTA FRIES.

 Well, read this because I tell you how to do it.
 Then stop reading, make them, and EAT THEM.

 Okay, enough with the caps.
 I just want you to know I’m serious.

-Polenta wasn’t something I was interested in until I felt the need to branch out away from potatoes.
-I knew that John wasn’t a fan of polenta, but after he ate this chorizo with creamy polenta, he changed his mind, and so did I. We also tried the polenta fries at Fogo De Chao and were super impressed.
+The polenta wasn’t something I was interested in until I felt the need to branch out away from potatoes.
+I knew that Rahul wasn’t a fan of polenta, but after he ate this chorizo with creamy polenta, he changed his mind, and so did I. We also tried the polenta fries at Fogo De Chao and were super impressed.

 Polenta fries are so easy to make that you’ll question why you have never attempted them before.
 The creamy polenta comes together in 15 minutes, then you simply pour it out onto a parchment-lined baking sheet and let the polenta set.
 Using a pizza cutter to create the “fries,” you throw them in the oven and BAM – polenta fries are born.
 Or made.
 Whatever.